driskai/drisk_api/README.md

 ## Basic Usage

-The API supports the basic building blocs for Create/Read/Update/Delete operations on the graph.
+The API supports the basic building blocks for Create/Read/Update/Delete operations on the graph.
 For example:

 ```python